Afghan government collapses as Taliban sweeps in, U.S. sends more troops to aid chaotic withdrawal

 Meanwhile, Afghan leaders who have been the Taliban’s nemesis for the past two decades issued pleas for the group to refrain from retributory violence.

 Former Afghan president Hamid Karzai appeared in a video posted online, surrounded by his three daughters as a helicopter whirred overhead.

-“We are trying to solve the issue of Afghanistan with the Taliban leadership peacefully,” he said, according to the Associated Press.
+He said he hoped that “the problems of our country and our capital … will be solved” and that the Taliban “will guard the safety of the people’s lives and property.”

-Other figures closely associated with the American-backed government, including Gul Agha Sherzai, the former governor of Nangarhar province, recorded videos congratulating the Taliban on its victory.
+Other figures closely associated with the American-backed government, including Gul Agha Sherzai, the former governor of Nangahar province, recorded videos congratulating the Taliban on its victory.

-One Afghan official, acting interior minister Abdul Satar Mirzakwal, said Sunday that there had been “an agreement that there will be a transitional administration for orderly transfer of power.”

-But Ghani’s departure, apparently to a neighboring country in Central Asia with his family and much of his government, dissolved plans in place as recently as Saturday to send a team to Doha to negotiate a transition with the Taliban.
+But Ghani’s departure, apparently to neighboring Tajikistan with his family and much of his government, dissolved plans in place as recently as Saturday to send a team to Doha to negotiate a transition with the Taliban.

-Instead, Abdullah announced the formation of a new “coordination council” with Karzai and former jihadi leader-turned-politician Gulbuddin Hekmatyar to deal directly with the Taliban in Kabul.
+Instead, High Council for National Reconciliation Chair Abdullah Abdullah announced the formation of a new “coordination council” with Karzai and former warlord-turned-politician Gulbuddin Hekmatyar to deal directly with the Taliban in Kabul.
 Its purpose, Karzai said on Twitter, is to “prevent chaos … and to better manage the affairs related to peace and the peaceful transfer” of power.

 The Taliban has not responded publicly to the group, but U.S. officials assume that the militants are equally interested in preventing violence as they consolidate their control.
 There is no sense among those officials that a power-sharing government is being discussed.
-Rather, the Taliban, were expected to set the terms and the council would facilitate its nonviolent takeover.
+Rather, the Taliban was expected to set the terms and the council would facilitate its nonviolent takeover.

 U.S. officials, focused on the evacuation, are not involved in the Afghan-to-Afghan talks.